Idorobots/uart-tester/README.md

 Reads the inputs returning 0 or 1 or Z if the input is floating for each of the 32 inputs.

 ### Output
-`oXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
+`oNNNN`

-Writes the Xs (1 or 0) to the 32 outputs.
+Writes the N bytes to the shift register.
+It's binary, little endian format for speed as the serial connection is on the slower side.

 ### Pass
 `pX`